 Employment Law in New York

-Employment laws in New York cover an array of conflicts and legal issues that come from employer-employee relationships.
+Employment laws in New York City cover an array of conflicts and legal issues that come from employer-employee relationships.
 Companies are frequently accused of violating federal, New York, and New York City laws.
 The Law Offices of David S. Rich, LLC has extensive experience litigating on behalf of companies as well as individuals.
 Our Upper West Side employment attorney can help you with the following causes of action, and more:

 Breach of Employment Contract